microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 These concepts will be expanded in further sections but they're worth thought.

-## Understanding By Example : Surveying Interesting Testing Techniques
+## Example : Surveying Interesting Testing Techniques

 ### Entropy Creators